precipitation inhibitorsReading time:

 Sodium tanate, derived from wood, is still being used in LP and MP boilers at the rate of 2 g · m–3 per °F of calcium.

-For more in-depth knowledge on scaling mechanisms and on the action of anti-tartar products, please refer to the Nalco-Water Handbook, for example.
+For more in-depth knowledge on scaling mechanisms and on the action of anti-tartar products, please refer to the SUEZ Water Technologies & Solutions handbook dedicated to the Industrial Water Treatment.